 Ji-li Jiang presents her experiences during China’s Cultural Revolution in her 1998 book Red Scarf Girl.
 The Communist Party aimed at developing China and getting it out of poverty.
-Chairman Mao (Mao Zedong or Mao Tse-tung) started the Cultural Revolution to change Chinese society.
+For this purpose, Chairman Mao (Mao Zedong or Mao Tse-tung) started the Cultural Revolution to change Chinese society.
 He focused on eliminating the Four Olds.
 The Four Olds were the characteristics of Chinese society that Mao believed had negative effects, such as poverty.
 The Communist Party believed that the Four Olds prevented China from improving.
 Chairman Mao wanted a modern socialist China.
 To do so, he ordered that the Four Olds must be removed.
+However, a challenge with this action was that the Four Olds were widely integrated in Chinese society.
+Thus, the endeavor of removing the Four Olds required the support of the people, as well as a compelling force to ensure the desired changes.

 During the Cultural Revolution, Chairman Mao and other Communist leaders got rid of the Four Olds.
+The Red Guards served as the primary mechanism for this purpose.
+The extensive reach of the Red Guards throughout the country made it possible for Chairman Mao to implement the Revolution and effectively impact the lives of the people despite the challenges associated with the geography of the country.
 The new situation changed Ji-li Jiang and her way of living and thinking.

 How Chairman Mao Got Rid of the Four Olds through the Red Guards